 Some examples of physical complaints or diseases that can cause problems with sex include:

-STDs, skin diseases like Lichen Sclerosus, Peyronie’s disease (extreme curvature of the penis), incontinence issues, uterine protrusion, physical complaints following pregnancy or childbirth, intestinal complaints due to Crohn’s disease, diabetes, cardiovascular diseases, rheumatic diseases and arthritis, back problems, nerve damage, neurological diseases or brain damage, muscular diseases, chromosomal disorders such as Turner’s syndrome or Klinefelter’s syndrome, etc.
+STDs, skin diseases like Lichen Sclerosus, Peyronie’s disease (extreme curvature of the penis), incontinence issues, uterine protrusion, physical complaints following pregnancy or childbirth, intestinal complaints due to Crohn’s disease, diabetes, cardiovascular diseases, cancer, rheumatic diseases and arthritis, back problems, nerve damage, neurological diseases or brain damage, muscular diseases, chromosomal disorders such as Turner’s syndrome or Klinefelter’s syndrome, etc.